 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual vacation balances.
 Estimated obligations arise for vacation leave at the current rate of employee pay.
 Employees with less than 5 years of continuous full-time employment during any period earn 15 days per year.
-Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 18 days per year.
-Employees with more than 10 years of continuous full-time employment earn 24 days per year.
+Employees with 5 years, but less than 10 years of full-time employment during any continuous 15-year period, earn 20 days per year.